Tracking Dark Social Sharing isn’t hard, and it’ll give you fresh insights about audience engagement

-I’ve then created a table where I show, for each website:
+I’ve then created a table where I show, for each website, it:

-- % of shares made via Copy Paste
+- The % of shares made via Copy Paste,

-- % of traffic doing shares via Copy Paste
+- The % of traffic doing shares via Copy Paste, and

-- % of traffic coming through Copy Paste shares
+- The % of traffic coming through Copy-Paste shares.

-This is basically a funnel where I’m looking at (1) how many people share this way and (2) how this contributes to a website’s traffic.
+This is basically a funnel where I’m looking on (1) how many people share this way and (2) how this contributes to a website’s traffic.
 Here are the results:

 Key takeaways from this data:

-- A relevant part of the shares is made through Dark Social channels.
+- A relevant part of the shares is made through Copy-Paste behaviors.
 This is especially relevant in ‘unconventional’ industries, such as porn, or in more shareable types of content, such as a newspaper (where people share a lot through email our private messaging)

-- Shares from Dark Social channels have a relevant contribution to a website’s traffic.
-Depending on the specifics of each website this value can be as high as 80%-85%
+- Shares from Copy Paste have a relevant contribution to a website’s traffic.
+Depending on the specifics of each website this value can be as high as 80%-85%.